metal-stack/metalctl/docs/metalctl_switch_list.md

 ### Options

 ```
   -h, --help                help for list
+      --id string           ID of the switch.
+      --name string         Name of the switch.
+      --os-vendor string    OS vendor of this switch.
+      --os-version string   OS version of this switch.
+      --partition string    Partition of this switch.
+      --rack string         Rack of this switch.
       --sort-by strings     sort by (comma separated) column(s), sort direction can be changed by appending :asc or :desc behind the column identifier. possible values: description|id|name
 ```

 ### Options inherited from parent commands